DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ![](./attachments/Pasted%20image%2020220515143250.png)

-Fuzzing the input results in a lot of successful command injections, none of them are executing either though.
+Fuzzing the input results in a lot of successful command injections, none of them are executing though.
 It looks like there is a problem with URL encoding.

 ![](./attachments/Pasted%20image%2020220515142649.png)